Chronometer watch: History

 Once mechanical timepiece movements developed sufficient precision to allow for accurate marine navigation, there eventually developed what became known as "chronometer competitions" at astronomical observatories located in Europe.
-The Neuchâtel Observatory, Geneva Observatory, Besancon Observatory, and Kew Observatory are prominent examples of observatories that certified the accuracy of mechanical timepieces.
+The Neuchâtel Observatory, Geneva Observatory, Besançon Observatory, and Kew Observatory are prominent examples of observatories that certified the accuracy of mechanical timepieces.
 The observatory testing regime typically lasted for 30 to 50 days and contained accuracy standards that were far more stringent and difficult than modern standards such as those set by COSC.
 When a movement passed the observatory, it became certified as an observatory chronometer and received a Bulletin de Marche from the Observatory, stipulating the performance of the movement.
 Because only very few movements were ever given the attention and manufacturing level necessary to pass the Observatory standards, there are very few observatory chronometers in existence.

 Most observatory chronometers had movements so specialized to accuracy that they could never withstand being used as wristwatches in normal usage.
 They were useful only for accuracy competitions, and so never were sold to the public for usage.
 However, in 1966 and 1967, Girard Perregaux manufactured approximately 670 wristwatches with the Calibre 32A movement, which became Observatory Chronometers certified by the Neuchatel Observatory, while in 1968, 1969 and 1970 Seiko had 226 wristwatches with its 4520 and 4580 Calibres certified.
 These observatory chronometers were then sold to the public for normal usage as wristwatches, and some examples may still be found today.

 The observatory competitions ended with the advent of the quartz watch movement, in the late 1960s and early 1970s, which generally has superior accuracy at far lesser costs.
 In 2009, the Watch Museum of Le Locle renewed the tradition and launched a new chronometry contest based on ISO 3159 certification.
 In 2017, the Observatory Chronometer Database (OCD) went online, which contains all mechanical timepieces ("chronometres-mecaniques") certified as observatory chronometers by the observatory in Neuchatel from 1945 to 1967, due to a successful participation in the competition which resulted in the issuance of a Bulletin de Marche.
 All database entries are submissions to the wristwatch category ("chronometres-bracelet") at the observatory competition.

 The term chronometer is often wrongly used by the general public to refer to timekeeping instruments fitted with an additional mechanism that may be set in motion by pushbuttons to enable measurement of the duration of an event.
 Such an instrument, typically called a stopwatch, is in fact a chronograph or chronoscope.
 It may be chronometer certified, provided it meets the criteria set for the standard.